DaliaBasa/Active-Directory/ActiveDirectory.md

 ### Inter-Site Replications
 Inter-site replications are replications that transfers to multiple sites.
 The data is being transferred over the WAN to the remote sites, different geographical locations. </br>
-Inter-site replications require much more resources as well as a good network topology, this is due to the many factors that impacts the site link, such as low available bandwidth, latency, WAN-links reliability, and network devices along the way.
-Each site ‘appoints’ a bridgehead that is required to both advertise and listen to updates from other sites. </br>
+Inter-site replications require much more resources as well as a good network topology, this is due to the many factors that impacts the site link, such as low available bandwidth, latency, WAN-links reliability, and network devices along the way. </br>
+Each site ‘appoints’ a bridgehead that is required to both advertise and listen to updates from other sites.
 Replications between sites occurs every 3 hours by default, but this could be changed by administrators to meet the organizations requirements.
+As stated, an inter-site replication has different factors that impact the site link, and therefore the topology. </br>
+Inter-site replication chooses the site link with the lowest cost value to be the first preference for a replication, it can also choose to replicate through another site rather than a direct link.

+*Example: There are 3 sites, New York, Las Vegas, and Tel Aviv.
+The site link between New York and Las Vegas has a high site link cost, while the New York and Tel Aviv site link cost is much lower, therefore the system might prefer to replicate through Tel Aviv to Las Vegas if the overall site link cost is still lower than the direct link between New York and Las Vegas.*

 ### Site Link Cost
 A site link cost is a score system for replicating over the WAN, the system prefers the site link with the lowest cost as the destination for the replication.
 A site link cost consists of 3 factors: bandwidth, latency, and reliability.
 Every site gets a default cost of 100.
 This system prefers a better connection over a closer geographical location.